widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

 ```

 * **Extract element contents**
-  * Can subset each of the elements in the list, in the same command
+  * Can subset from an element in the list, directly

 ```
 > xlist$data[4,]